 The applicant will download the questionnaire, complete it, and submit it by uploading it as an attachment in JustGrants.
-See the OJP Grant Application Resource Guide for the link to the questionnaire and additional information.
+See the OJP Grant Application Resource Guide for additional information and the link to the questionnaire.

 Disclosure of Process Related to Executive Compensation